 In October 2016, CBM's Supervisory Board approved the increase of share capital by the issue of an additional 3,200,000,000 ordinary shares with a nominal value of RUB1 each through an open subscription.
 Following registration of the issue with the CBR, CBM may place the shares within one year from the date of such registration at any time, subject to market conditions.
 The existing shareholders have pre-emptive right to subscribe for the newly-issued shares during the placement process.

-The table below sets forth information regarding CBM's shareholders as at the date of this Prospectus.
+The table below sets forth information regarding CBM's shareholders.